-- (a) Navigation and Navigable Waters, Maritime Security: Area Maritime Security, 33 CFR Part 103 - (b) Department of Homeland Security (DHS), Homeland Security Exercise and Evaluation Program (HSEEP), December 2012 - (c) Contingency Preparedness Planning Manual Volume III Exercises, COMDTINST M3010.13 (series) - (d) Coast Guard After Action Program (CGAAP), COMDTINST 3010.19 (series) - (e) Transportation, Security Rules For All Modes of Transportation; Protection of Sensitive Security Information, 49 CFR Part 1520 - (f) Navigation and Vessel Inspection Circular No. 10-04, Guidelines for Handling of Sensitive Security Information (SSI), COMDTPUB P16700.4 (series) - (g) Department of Homeland Security, Ports, Waterways, and Coastal Security (PWCS) Security Classification Guide, DHS SCG USCG 001.2 (PWCS), 15 November 2010

-This enclosure provides guidance to Coast Guard Captains of the Port (COTPs)/Federal Maritime Security Coordinators (FMSCs) and Area Maritime Security Committees (AMSCs) regarding their responsibilities to conduct exercises to test Area Maritime Security Plans.
+- (a) Navigation and Navigable Waters, Maritime Security: Area Maritime Security, 33 C.F.R.
+Part 103 - (b) Contingency Preparedness Planning Manual Volume III Exercises, COMDTINST M3010.13 (series) - (c) Coast Guard After Action Program (CGAAP), COMDTINST 3010.19 (series) - (d) Transportation, Security Rules For All Modes of Transportation; Protection of Sensitive Security Information, 49 C.F.R.
+Part 1520 - (e) Navigation and Vessel Inspection Circular No. 10-04, Guidelines for Handling of Sensitive Security Information (SSI), COMDTPUB P16700.4 (series) - (f) Department of Homeland Security, Ports, Waterways, and Coastal Security (PWCS) Security Classification Guide, DHS SCG USCG 001.5 (PWCS), 15 November 2016 - 1.
+PURPOSE.
+This enclosure provides guidance to Coast Guard Captains of the Port (COTPs)/Federal Maritime Security Coordinators (FMSCs) and Area Maritime Security Committees (AMSCs) regarding their responsibilities to conduct exercises to test Area Maritime Security Plans (AMSPs). - 2.
+Directives Affected.
+Commandant (CG-544) Policy Letter 01-14, Area Maritime Security Training and Exercise Program (AMSTEP) Cycle Change, 05 March 2014 was incorporated in Reference (b).

 - a.
-Coast Guard COTPs and AMSCs are required by Section 103.515 of Reference (a) to ensure that exercises are conducted each calendar year to test the implementation and effectiveness of AMSPs.
+Coast Guard COTPs and AMSCs are required by Reference (a) to ensure that exercises are conducted each calendar year to test the implementation and effectiveness of AMSPs.
 Flexibility is provided for scheduling exercises within the year, provided that the interval between exercises does not exceed 18 months.
-These exercises are an indispensible component of the Plan-Resource-Train-Exercise-Evaluate-Improve preparedness cycle used to continually improve and assess the effectiveness and validity of the AMSP against existing plan requirements, as well as ongoing risk/threat assessments.
+These exercises are an indispensable component of the Plan-Organize/Equip-Train-Exercise-Evaluate/Improve preparedness cycle used to continually improve and assess the effectiveness and validity of the AMSP against existing plan requirements, as well as ongoing risk/threat assessments.
 The exercises are one of the primary tools used to validate information and procedures in the AMSP, identify strengths to share as best practices, and to practice Command and Control (C2) within an Incident Command/Unified Command (IC/UC) framework. - b.
-Initial versions of the AMSPs were completed in the spring of 2004, and AMSCs were required to conduct or participate in an AMS exercise prior to 31 DEC 2005.
-Subsequent exercises (or credit for actual security activities in lieu of exercises) were required to comply with the provisions of Reference (a). - c.
-The Homeland Security Exercise and Evaluation Program (HSEEP) provides exercise guidance and principals based on national best practices that constitute a national standard for homeland security exercises.
-The Coast Guard has adopted HSEEP as the standardized policy and methodology for exercises by Reference (c).
+Initial versions of the AMSPs were completed in the spring of 2004, and AMSCs were required to conduct or participate in an Area Maritime Security (AMS) exercise prior to 31 DEC 2005.
+Subsequent exercises (or credit for actual security preparedness

+- operations in lieu of exercises) were required to comply with the provisions of Reference (a). - c.
+The Homeland Security Exercise and Evaluation Program (HSEEP) provides exercise guidance and principals based on national best practices that constitute a national standard for homeland security exercises and have been adopted by the Coast Guard as the standardized policy and methodology for exercises in Reference (b).

 - a.
 Exercise Policy.
 This enclosure provides programmatic guidance and expectations specific to planning and conducting AMS exercises. - b.
 Preparedness.
 AMS preparedness involves a continuous process that begins with the AMS Assessment, continues with planning and training followed by exercises, which are developed and conducted as a means to determine if the AMSP adequately addresses the maritime security needs of the port.
 These exercises test protocols, procedures, and measures for prevention, protection, response, and system stabilization and recovery activities to mitigate risk to the Marine Transportation System (MTS) from terrorist threats or acts.
 Lessons learned are developed for incorporation into AMSP updates, while best practices are shared with other ports as a resource for improving maritime security. - c.
 Exercise Development.
-This enclosure, in conjunction with References (b), (c) and (d), will be used to guide the development and execution of the AMSTEP exercises.
+This enclosure, in conjunction with References (b) and (c), will be used to guide the development and execution of the AMSTEP exercises.
 This alignment allows the AMSTEP to better support partner and stakeholder participation. - d.
 Regulatory Compliance.
 As previously noted, Section 103.515 of Reference (a) requires that each AMSP be exercised at least once each calendar year, with the interval between the exercises not exceeding 18 months.

-4. AREA MARITIME SECURITY TRAINING AND EXERCISE PROGRAM (AMSTEP).
+5. AREA MARITIME SECURITY TRAINING AND EXERCISE PROGRAM (AMSTEP).